-The research interests of Ognjen Gajic, M.D., center on the epidemiology, pathophysiology and management of specific critical care syndromes (acute lung injury and multiorgan dysfunction), with a particular focus on health care delivery, simulation modeling and informatics.
+The research interests of Ognjen Gajic, M.D., center on the epidemiology, pathophysiology and management of specific critical care syndromes such as acute lung injury and multiorgan dysfunction.
+He conducts research with a particular focus on health care delivery, simulation modeling and informatics.

 Significance to patient care